NW-Demand-Response-Emissions-Impacts/Main/doc/users.md

 -journalist, general public who want to understand impact -people who gave data who might want to update data, import data -volunteer data analysts working on the problem, having downloadable images for whitepaper

+## Policymakers use case
+Dashboard: show figures for a default case and buttons with choices for DR products, shifting assumptions, visualization
+User: choose different options
+Dashboard: display new things